OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Experiments

-\mypara{Layout Analysis.} We evaluated \ourmodel on the widely used HierText~\cite{long2022towards} dataset for layout analysis, focusing on word, line, and paragraph level grouping using the Panoptic Quality (PQ) metric.
+\mypara{Layout Analysis.} We evaluated \ourmodel on the widely used HierText~\cite{long2022towards} dataset for layout analysis, focusing on word, line, and paragraph level grouping using the Panoptic Quality (PQ)~\cite{Kirillov2018PanopticS} metric.
 The results are shown in~\cref{table:layout_analysis}.
 On the validation set, \ourmodel surpasses Hi-SAM-B~\cite{hisam} by +0.8\%, +0.6\%, and +0.3\% PQ, in terms of word, line, and paragraph grouping, respectively.
 On the test set, it further outperforms all methods, with gains of +1.9\%, +1.2\%, and +0.8\% PQ over Hi-SAM-B, highlighting its superior capability in capturing hierarchical text structures.
 Compared to non-end-to-end models like GCN-PP, Mask-RCNN-Cluster, and MaX-DeepLab-Cluster, which rely on offline OCR and bounding boxes, \ourmodel achieves higher scores with a fully end-to-end pipeline.
+To mitigate fairness concerns, we report OmniParser V2$^{\text{SPT}}$ trained with matched-scale pre-training data, which still performs competitively and preserves layout parsing gains, supporting the architectural advantage of our approach.
+In addition, our method runs at 4.7 FPS, outperforming UniDec (3.9 FPS) and Hi-SAM-B (3.4 FPS).
 These results demonstrate that \ourmodel, powered by SPOT prompting, effectively models geometric structures and hierarchical relationships, delivering state-of-the-art performance without relying on external OCR modules or complex bounding box annotations.